 The Violence Intervention and Prevention Internship is an education- and project-based internship.
 This internship will provide interns with an opportunity to develop expertise on interpersonal violence (relationship violence, sexual assault, stalking) through comprehensive, hands-on training and ongoing education.

 More information to come at a later time.

-This year marks the 20th anniversary for Sexual Assault Awareness Month (SAAM).
+2021 marked the 20th anniversary for Sexual Assault Awareness Month (SAAM).
 In recognition of SAAM, Campus Advocacy, Resources & Education (CARE) is hosting events throughout the month and we encourage students, staff, faculty, and community members to participate.
 Join CARE in recognizing SAAM this April to help foster a campus community that stands with survivors and works to create a culture that does not accept violence.